Skip to content

 For easy development and better Developer eXperience (DX), we will create a new seed for our new Project model.

-This will allows every new developer to start with some projects instead of an empty database.
+This will allow every new developer to start with some projects instead of an empty database.

-Create an new file project.ts in the prisma/seed/models folder with a createProjects function.
+Create an new file project.ts in the prisma/seed folder with a createProjects function.

 export async function createProjects() {